avinashkranjan/Amazing-Python-Scripts/Desktop-Voice-assistant/READme.md

 # Side note
   Make sure you set Master as your name. (line 21) Enter the email and app password. (line 63)
-  Also before making it read any pdf, enter the name of the pdf. (line 70) You need to be logged into whatsapp for using the assistant to send whatsapp messages.
+  You need to be logged into whatsapp for using the assistant to send whatsapp messages.
+(While using 'Send Whatsapp message' option

 # Additional features: